Kartik-Aggarwal/CV-hackathon/README.md

 ****All the 3 files are well commented and code instructions and usage of other files present in this repository is directed in them**

+## Approaches used

+### 1. Using Morphological Operations
+It is observed that the defect has different texture than the fabric.
+This is the basis of this approach.
+Combination of Sobelx and Sobely operations are applied and binary thresholding is done.
+This seperated out the defect from the fabric.
 ### **Final_results_csv_file**
 This contains the **defect_box** and **defect_type** csv files